The Life Collections comprise the zoological collections and the Hope Entomological Collections.

 The Zoological Collections comprise more than 250,000 specimens, including some 1,000 type specimens.
 Many extinct and endangered species are represented, including the most complete remains of a dodo in the world.
 Notable collections include those of Thomas Bell, William Burchell, and Charles Darwin.

-Butterflies in the collection
+Moths in the collection

 Within the United Kingdom, the Hope Entomological Collections are second in size and importance to the national insect collection at the Natural History Museum, London.
 The collection houses over 25,000 arthropod types, and comprises over 5 million specimens.
 Of particular significance are: